-A home is a big investment both for you as the buyer and for the bank that has your mortgage.
+A home is a big investment both for you as the buyer and for the bank that holds your mortgage.
 Most mortgage providers will not loan you money unless you insure your purchase.
-Even if you do not have a mortgage on the property, homeowner’s insurance is a good idea.
+Even if you do not have a mortgage on the property, homeowner's insurance is extremely important.

 You can obtain homeowner's insurance by contacting an insurance company directly or working with an independent insurance agent.
 Many companies give discounts if you carry more than one policy with them (such as car insurance and homeowner's insurance.)
 Discounts might also be available for certain safety measures that are taken on the property such as alarm systems and fire protection systems.

 An insurance company can deny you coverage if they determine that the risk of insuring you is too high.
 Some common reasons for denial of homeowner's insurance coverage include:

 It is important to remember that while an insurance company can deny coverage based on an objective determination that insuring the property is too risky, it cannot deny coverage for discriminatory reasons.
 For example, an insurance company can refuse to provide coverage based on the crime rate of a certain neighborhood but it cannot deny coverage based on the purchaser's race, color, religion, national origin, sex, disability, or familial status.

 If you have been denied insurance coverage then you have several options available to you.
 You can:

 Homeowner's insurance is an important part of being a homeowner.
 It can be hard to recover financially if your home is damaged.
 Therefore, it is important to find the coverage that is right for you before tragedy strikes.